 Catholics and Muslims, but at the same time stand up for the rights of

 Catholics.
 So, you know, there are different issues around the world that the

 cardinals will be interested in.

 BOGAEV: Are there front-runners?
 I mean, who is popeable?
 And I'm not

 making that up.
 That's an Italian slang term, right?

 Fr.
 REESE: Yes.
-Well, it's, of course, very, very difficult to predict
+Well, it's, of course, very, very difficult to predict until

 the pope actually dies because I feel that age is one of the most important

 variables, one of the most important factors that you have to consider.
 I